Mortgage Retention: How does it work?

 How can it be avoided?

-Getting a full structural survey is always recommended if you’re buying an older property or one that’s classed as being non-standard construction.
-If you have any concerns about the condition of a property you’re tempted to buy it will allow you to assess the situation before you get to completion.
+A full structural survey is always recommended when buying an older property or one classed as non-standard construction.
+If you have any concerns about the condition of a property you’re tempted to buy, it will allow you to assess the situation before completion.

 What are your options?